chryswoods/siremol.org/chryswoods.com/vector_c++/vectorisation.md

 AVX-512-capable processors can perform sixteen 32 bit float operations for every vector instruction, or eight 64 bit double operations.

+### Why do processors have vector units?

+As you can see, the trend is for the vector register to double in size every five-ten years.
+Why is this the case?
+The answer is a mix of economics and physics.
+Processors are marketed and purchased based on the number of floating point calculations per second (floating point operations - FLOPs) that they can perform.
+The more FLOPs, the faster the processor, and so, the market says, the better the computer.

+The number of floating point calculations that can per performed per second is limited by the number of instructions that can be issued by the processor, which is limited by the clock speed of the processor.
+A 2.6 GHz processor can issue up to 2.4 billion instructions per second, and so can perform up to 2.6 billion floating point operations per second on the FPU (2.6 gigaflops).

+One way to increase the number of flops would be to increase the clock speed.
+However, physics means the higher the clock speed, the hotter the processor and the more energy it will consume.
+Doubling from 2.6 GHz to 5.2 GHz is not energy efficient, and the processor would run at a temperature that was hotter than the surface of the sun.

+If we rule out increasing the clock speed, then another way to increase the number of flops of the processor is to increase the number of processor cores.
+Twice the processor cores means twice the number of floating point units, and so twice the number of FLOPs.
+Moore's Law highlights that the number of available transistors in a given area of processor will double every 24 months.
+Processor manufacturers use these extra transistors to duplicate the design for the processor core, such that the number of cores printed on a processor roughly doubles every few years.
+Hence now dual, quad, or oct-core or hexa-deca- processors are common, and programmers need to learn how to write parallel programs...
+However, increasing the number of cores in a processor is not quite as easy as copying and pasting a proven design, and as a quad-core 2.6 GHz processor can still only perform four floating point operations per clock cycle, even this is limited to 4 x 2.6 GHz = 10.4 gigaflops.

+Increasing the size of the vector unit thereby provides perhaps the easiest way to increase the number of FLOPs.
+Doubling the size of the vector register doubles the number of FLOPs that can be performed per instruction, and thus per clock cycle.
+A single core of a 2.6 GHz processor can perform 2.6 gigaflops on the floating point unit, but 8 x 2.6 = 20.8 gigaflops of floating point on the AVX2 vector unit.
+Such processors can be bought today with up to 16 cores, meaning that the full 16-core processor can perform 332 gigaflops of floating point calculations.
+A 332 gigaflop processor looks much faster than a 2.6 gigaflop processor, and is rewarded by the market with higher purchases.
+However, your program can only achieve 332 gigaflops if it uses all sixteen cores and the vector unit.
+Otherwise, 2.6 gigaflops is the most you can hope for...

+This trend will continue.
+The latest Xeon Phi has 72 cores running at a clock speed of 1.5 GHz, and has AVX-512 vector registers.
+This means that it can deliver at least(*) 1700 gigaflops (1.7 teraflops) of floating point power... assuming you have a sufficiently parallelised and vectorised code.
+If not, then your code will be ~1000 times slower, and only able to reach 1.5 gigaflops.

+Automatic vectorisation, like automatic parallelisation is too difficult for a C++ compiler to perform.
+Thus, just as we now need to learn how to parallelise their programs, so too do we need to learn how to vectorise our codes.

+(*) Note that there is even more cleverness that pushes up the number of theoretical floating point operations you can perform per second (which you may or may not be able to access).
+Google for "vector fused multiply add", and "hyperthreading" if you want to know more.
+Also note that these theoretical "peak performance" numbers do not account for any of the clock cycles needed to load and unload data to and from the vector registers and main memory, or account for the processor temporarily increasing clockspeed ("turbo boost") or even reducing clockspeed ("downclocking") depending on how hot or cold they are, and how much cooling is available.

+***

+# Exercise

+Find out the speed, number of cores and size of vector of the processor you are using now.
+Work out the theoretical maximum number of floating point calculations per second (FLOPs) you could perform using a serial (non-parallel) unvectorised code.
+Next, work out the number of FLOPs for a fully-parallel vectorised code.
+How many times faster would the fully-parallel vectorised code be compared to the serial unvectorised code?
+Is this speed up worth pursuing?

 ***

 # [Previous](part1.md) [Up](README.md) [Next](vectorisation.md)